PaulCombal/KarmaDecay/README.md

-# KarmaDecay
+# KarmaDecay for Google Chrome
-Unofficial Chrome extension for Reddit Karma Decay
+Unofficial Chrome extension for Reddit Karma Decay Help me spread the extension to help get it the title of official extension!

 As of right now, this extension only supports imgur images and youtube videos.
-Note that this extension is compatible with RES
+Note that this extension is compatible with RES.

-It will add a small button like that next to all supported posts:
+This extension adds small links like that next to all supported posts:
 ![Preview of KarmaDecay extension](http://i.imgur.com/KHaUljp.png)